Bazilionai

+Demographics

+According to the 2011 census, Bazilionai had a population of 390 people.
+A decade later, the 2021 census, showed a population of 302 residents, reflecting a 2.6% average annual decrease.
+The town covers an area of 1.89 km², resulting in a population density of approximately 159.9 people per square kilometer.
+The population is relatively balanced by gender, with women making up 50.3% (152 individuals) and men accounting for 49.7% (150 individuals).

 History

 In 1744, King Augustus III granted a privilege to organize regular fairs in the town.
 Before monks of the Order of Saint Basil the Great arrived to the town in 1749, it was known as Padubysys (literally: near Dubysa).

 The Basilian Fathers established a parish school in 1773.
 After 20 years, the school had 192 students and was reorganized into six-year school.
 The monastery and school was closed by the Tsarist authorities after the failed uprising in 1830.

-The town church was transformed into an Eastern Orthodox one.
+The church was transformed into an Eastern Orthodox one.
 After Lithuania regained independence in 1919, the church was reformed back to a Catholic one.